ljarasunas2021/MMO/README.md

 - It’s an MMO based around characters who work in a hotel which houses various cryptids and monsters such as the Loch Ness Monster and Mothman.
 It consists of quests, puzzles, and dungeons that the player must fight through in order to successfully progress in the game.
 Think Club Penguin with a semilinear storyline and just a skosh more violence.
 The goal is to be promoted, through honest or dishonest means, to the head of the hotel.
 The twist is that the game tracks when you make dialogue or other decisions that violate the social contract in some way (stealing, just being blatantly rude, like pseudo-nepotism? idk), and the more of those choices you make, the more health the final boss, the wendigo, has when you fight him in the last level.

 *What does the development process look like?*
 - As a class, we do periodic sprints, but at least this year different teams have been going at different speeds and thus at different stages of production (for example, the dialogue team is ahead of the location/systems design team, which is ahead of the assets team).
 Therefore, the sprints haven’t really resulted in testable prototypes.
 Since you’ll have a more extensive asset base than we had, you’ll want to test and revise rudimentary prototypes as soon and as often as possible.
-We suggest putting together and testing the tutorial (redcap encounter).
+We suggest putting together and testing the prototpye (`Scenes/lobby` which has all fundamental player gameplay features and a working npc and enemy ai) as well as the tutorial (`Scenes/lobby1` which has example dialogue and quest systems).

 ## Cloning the project